Pyramid of Djedkare Isesi: Substructure

 Entry into the substructure was gained from the north side of the pyramid; unusually, however, the entrance is under the pavement of the courtyard, instead of in the north face.
 There was originally a north chapel here; only traces of it now remain.
 The entry leads into a granite-lined downward-sloping access corridor.
 The corridor has a slight angle toward the east, and is the last built to do so.
 The corridor ends at a vestibule, through which a second corridor lined with limestone, the horizontal passage, is accessed.
 Remnants of broken vessels were discovered in the vestibule, suggesting that certain burial rituals had been performed there.
 The horizontal passage was guarded by three granite portcullises near the beginning of the corridor, and a fourth granite portcullis near its end.
 The exit of the horizontal passage leads into the antechamber, a room measuring 4.02 m by 3.1 m.
 To east was a room, the serdab, containing three niches for storage, a developing feature of pyramids of the era.
 To the west lay the burial chamber, measuring 7.84 m by 3.1 m, which once contained the basalt sarcophagus of the ruler.
 Fragments of the sarcophagus were found in a 13 cm depression in the floor.
 The roof of both the antechamber and burial chamber were constructed from two, or perhaps three, layers of gabled limestone blocks, in the same fashion as the pyramids in Abusir.
 These blocks were 5.25 m in length.

 The rooms of the substructure have been badly damaged by stone thieves, who quarried the Tura limestone walls of the chambers, which has made reconstruction of the planned layout difficult.
 The serdab was left alone, preserving its structure and flat roof.
 The masonry core has been exposed in the other chambers, and consists of crudely cut blocks and small limestone chips that were piled up to form the substructure of the pyramid.
 The wall separating the antechamber and burial chamber has been total demolished.
 The substructure has been subject to significant on-going restoration work, particularly the consolidation of the pyramid's core and the walls of the antechamber and serdab.

 Djedkare's sarcophagus originally sat near the west wall of the burial chamber.
-At the south-east foot of the sarcophagus, alabaster canopic jars had once buried in a small hole in the ground.
-Underneath the rubble, only fragments of the sarcophagus and alabaster jars have been found, along with a mummified body of a man in his fifties that is presumed to be the remains of Djedkare Isesi.
+At the south-east foot of the sarcophagus, alabaster canopic jars were once buried in a small hole in the ground.
+Underneath the rubble, only fragments of the sarcophagus and alabaster jars have been found, along with a mummified body of a man in his fifties that is presumed to be Djedkare Isesi.
 The mummy has been subjected to Carbon-14 dating, as have scraps of linen wrapping and charcoal taken from the tomb.
-These samples have provided a range of dates spanning 3340–2460 BC, and a common range of 2886–2507 BC.
-Miroslav Verner remarks that these results accord better with earlier proposed regnal dates than later ones, but contradicts previous astronomically derived dates which favour later proposed regnal dates than earlier ones.
+These samples provided a date range spanning 3340–2460 BC, and a common range of 2886–2507 BC.
+Miroslav Verner remarks that these results accord better with earlier proposed regnal dates, but contradicts previous astronomically derived dates which favour later proposed regnal dates.